shoerl/db_design_project/README.md

 <ins>10.
 Description of the portable enumeration</ins>

 We chose to use genre as our portable enumeration.
 It is implemented through the use of a genre table which has one column (the genre) and constraints on the tables which use the genre table.
 This means that within our song table the genre must always be a given value within the genre table, since there is a constraint.
 Genre made sense as an enumeration because there are a fixed set of genres, and there should always be a genre associated with a song.
-The values we chose for genre are: BLUES, JAZZ, ROCK, COUNTRY, SOUL, DANCE, HIP-HOP, POP
+The values we chose for genre are: BLUES, JAZZ, ROCK, COUNTRY, SOUL, DANCE, HIPHOP, POP

 <ins>11.
 Description of the user interface requirements</ins>